 Why is this case so important?

 This ruling will be used in the future by construction companies to establish what is considered an intentional tort, for purpose of avoiding workers’ comp preclusion from recovery.
-Fleming Attorneys & Associates has experience dealing with workers’ comp disputes, both on the plaintiff’s side as well as on the defense’s side.
-Every scenario is different, so call today for free advice on how you should proceed.
+Michael P. Fleming & Associates has experience dealing with workers’ comp disputes, both on the plaintiff’s side as well as on the defense’s side.
+Every scenario is different, contact us today for free advice on how you should proceed.

 To read the court’s opinion, click here(http://law.justia.com/cases/texas/fourteenth-court-of-appeals/2017/14-15-00787-cv.html).

-Of course, workers who are injured while working for companies that do not carry worker’s compensation insurance are free to bring claims against the employer.
+Workers who are injured while working for companies that do not carry worker’s compensation insurance are free to bring claims against the employer.
 These types of claims are know as “non-subscriber” cases because the employer does not subscribe to the worker’s compensation program.